janosvajda/chrome-extension-website-blocker/README.md

 - **User Responsibility**: Please note that using this extension is your responsibility.
 It is intended to be a tool to help you manage your online activities, and you should use it responsibly.

 - **Freeware**: The Tiny Website Blocker Chrome Extension is completely free to use.
 There are no hidden fees or premium versions.
-It's our way of contributing to a more focused and productive online experience.

 - **Data**: It does not call any external API.
 It does not use a network.
 The blocked websites' list is stored in your browser locally, so if you remove the extension, You will lose the list.

-- **Created for Personal Use**: I created this extension for myself because I found only non-free extensions with this simple function in the Chrome Web Store.
+- **Created for Personal Use**: I created this extension for myself because I found only non-free or overcomplicated extensions with this function in the Chrome Web Store.
 It's my way of making a useful tool available to others with the same need.

 ## Installation Guide